davidsbatista/davidsbatista.net/_posts/2017-11-11-HHM_and_Naive_Bayes.md

 The classical problem in Machine Learning is to learn a classifier that can distinguish between two or more classes, i.e., that can accurately predict a class for a new object given training examples of objects already classified.

-NLP typical examples are, for instance: classifying an email as spam or not spam, classifying a movie into genres, classifying a news article into topics, etc., however, there is another type of prediction problems which involve structure.
+NLP typical examples are, for instance: classifying an email as spam or not spam, classifying a movie into genres, classifying a news article into topics, etc., however, there is another type of prediction problem which involve structure.

 A classical example in NLP is part-of-speech tagging, in this scenario, each $$x_{i}$$ describes a word and each $$y_{i}$$ the associated part-of-speech of the word $$x_{i}$$ (e.g.: _noun_, _verb_, _adjective_, etc.).

-Another example, is named-entity recognition, in which, again, each $$x_{i}$$ describes a word and $$y_{i}$$ is a semantic label associated to that word (e.g.: _person_, _location_, _organization_, _event_, etc.).
+Another example is named-entity recognition, in which, again, each $$x_{i}$$ describes a word and $$y_{i}$$ is a semantic label associated with that word (e.g.: _person_, _location_, _organization_, _event_, etc.).

 In both examples __the data consist of sequences of $(x, y)$ pairs__, and we want to model our learning problem based on that sequence:

 $$p(y_1, y_2, \dots, y_m \mid x_1, x_2, \dots, x_m)$$

-in most problems these sequences can have a sequential correlation.
+in most problems, these sequences can have a sequential correlation.
 That is, nearby $x$ and $y$ values are likely to be related to each other.
 For instance, in English, it's common after the word _to_ the have a word whose part-of-speech tag is a _verb_.

 Note that there are other machine learning problems which also involve sequences but are clearly different.
-For instance, in time-series, there is also a sequence, but we want to predict a value $$y$$ at point $$t+1$$, and we can use all the previous true observed $$y$$ to predict.
+For instance, there is also a sequence in time series, but we want to predict a value $$y$$ at point $$t+1$$, and we can use all the previous true observed $$y$$ to predict.
 In sequential supervised learning we must predict all $$y$$ values in the sequence.

-The Hidden Markov Model (HMM) was one the first proposed algorithms to classify sequences.
+The Hidden Markov Model (HMM) was one of the first proposed algorithms to classify sequences.
 There are other sequence models, but I will start by explaining the HMMM as a sequential extension to the Naive Bayes model.

 ## __Naive Bayes classifier__